FredKSchott/snowpack/docs/04-features.md

 ### HTTPS/HTTP2

 Snowpack provides an easy way to use a local HTTPS server during development throught the use of the `--secure` flag.
-When enabled, Snowpack will automatically generate a private key and certificate file for your project.
+When enabled, Snowpack will look for a `snowpack.key` and `snowpack.crt` file in the root directory.

 Usage: